Official Website of Novelist & Playwright

 ABOUT LANCE

-At Vassar College, where he has worked for 20 years, Ringel was a principal writer for Vassar Voices, a staged reading honoring the college’s sesquicentennial, which premiered at Jazz at Lincoln Center with Meryl Streep, Frances Sternhagen, and Lisa Kudrow.
+Prior to his emergence as a writer of fiction and drama, Ringel pursued a career as a writer and journalist that spanned more than four decades.
+At Vassar College, where he worked for 22 years, he was a principal writer for Vassar Voices, a staged reading honoring the college’s sesquicentennial, which premiered at Jazz at Lincoln Center with Meryl Streep, Frances Sternhagen, and Lisa Kudrow.
 He also wrote the narrative for At Home in the World, a joint production of Vassar and Japan’s Ashinaga Foundation, which played in Tokyo, New York, Washington, D.C., and Kampala, Uganda, under the direction of John Caird.

 CONTACT